Doña Ana Community College Financial Aid Appeal Process

 - Adjusted Credit Option-ACO

-- Several semesters of low grades because of an ongoing illness or other situations
+- Multiple unsatisfactory semesters because of an ongoing illness or other situation

 - Conflict with a professor

 - Not being prepared for college

 The student will be notified of the committee’s decision in writing via email.
 Students should make payment arrangements while awaiting a committee decision.

 Students are encouraged to access the applicable form; Financial Aid Appeal Form from the Forms Library.
 Appeals may be submitted by email, fax, or taken directly to the Doña Ana Community College Office of Financial Aid & Scholarships at the East Mesa Center, Student Resources Bldg.
 Rm 109.

 Academic Plan Status (W-STIPS)